What kind of ‘magic’ makes the best cannabutter recipe?

 Want an easier way to make weed butter or infused oil?
 Sometimes it’s easier to let a machine do all the work.
-Find the best cannabutter maker or best cannabutter machine (cannabutter infuser or cannibutter machine).
-Use a cannabutter machine listed below to quickly, easily, and automatically make awesome weed butter that is ready to use!
+Find the best cannabutter maker or cannabutter machine (cannabutter infuser or cannabutter machine).
+Use a cannabutter machine listed below to quickly, easily, and automatically make excellent weed butter that is ready to use!

 - 1 oz dried cannabis bud or 3 oz dried trim

-- 1 pound butter (usually 4 sticks of butter)
+- 1 pound butter (usually four sticks of butter)

 - Cheesecloth (used to strain plant matter out of butter)

 - Turkey bags – much less weed smell during the “decarb” step in the oven (optional)

 Note: Cannabutter needs to sit in the fridge overnight before it’s ready, plan ahead and make your cannabutter before making your edibles.